Petroleum Act 1868

-The Petroleum Act 1868 (31 & 32 Vict c 56) is an Act of the Parliament of the United Kingdom to amend the Petroleum Act 1862 relating to the licensing, storage and sale of petroleum and petroleum products.
+The Petroleum Act 1868 (31 & 32 Vict. c.
+56) is an act of the Parliament of the United Kingdom to amend the Petroleum Act 1862 relating to the licensing, storage and sale of petroleum and petroleum products.

 Background

-The original Petroleum Act of 1862 was found to be defective.
+The original Petroleum Act 1862 was found to be defective.
 A Parliamentary Committee on Fire Protection had been established in 1867, to 'inquire into the existing legislative provisions for the protection of life and property against fires in the United Kingdom, and as to the best means for ascertaining the causes and preventing the frequency of fires'.
 Evidence given to the committee indicated that the Petroleum Act 1862 was inoperative; the committee's fourth (of four) recommendation was that the existing law should be amended to correct this deficiency.
-This was enacted through the provisions of the Act of 1868.
+This was enacted through the provisions of the Petroleum Act 1868.

 The Petroleum Act 1868

-The Petroleum Act 1868 (31 & 32 Vict. c.
-56) received Royal Assent on 18 July 1868.
+The Petroleum Act 1868 received royal assent on 13 July 1868.
 Its provisions came into effect on 1 February 1869.

 Provisions

-The Act included the following provisions.
+The act included the following provisions.

-No petroleum shall be kept, other than for private use, within 50 yards of a dwelling house or a building in which goods are stored, except with a licence given by a local authority under the 1862 Act.
+No petroleum shall be kept, other than for private use, within 50 yards of a dwelling house or a building in which goods are stored, except with a licence given by a local authority under the 1862 act.
 A licence may specify conditions regarding the mode of storage, the nature of the stored goods, the testing of petroleum, etc.

-Petroleum kept in contravention of this provision was forfeit and there was a penalty of £20 for each day it was kept in contravention of the Acts of 1862 and 1868.
+Petroleum kept in contravention of this provision was forfeit and there was a penalty of £20 for each day it was kept in contravention of the acts of 1862 and 1868.